SillyDev2026/NanoNum/README.md

 NanoNum is built around one main idea:

-> **Do not spend bits, bytes, parsing work, or dispatch work on information the current value does not need.**
+> **Do not spend bits, bytes, parsing work, dispatch work, or compiler register budget on information the current value does not need.**

 Small values stay small.